andrewfg/openhab-docs/configuration/items.md

 An example of this is shown by the second group above; sending a single `ON` or `OFF` command to that group turns all lights in the group on or off.

 The fifth example computes the average temperature of all room temperature Items in the group.
+The calculation converts all values to the Unit of the Group Item.
+So if the Item has the Unit `CELSIUS` then all member Item values are converted to `CELSIUS` before the calculation is done.

 Assuming we have a Group containing three timestamps: `now().minusDays(10)`, `now()` and `now().plusSeconds(30)`.
 The `EARLIEST` function returns `now().minusDays(10)`, the `LATEST` function returns `now().plusSeconds(30)`.